Green Square community development

 There are already a number of active community groups in Green Square:

 - Do you work from home and sometimes miss the community of an office environment?
 Join local professionals for some social networking over coffee with the Green Square Professional Networking Group.

 - The Friends of Victoria Park will help you get to know your neighbours.

-- The 'As Time Goes By' singing group meets Tuesdays 10am to 12pm in the Green Square Community Hall, no experience needed.
+- The Green Square choir meets Tuesdays 10am to 12pm in the Green Square Community Hall, no experience needed.

 - Meet up in Joynton Park 8pm weekdays for mah jong, tai chi and informal English lessons.

 - The community hub is an online resource run by a local community team to promote local events and programs